-• Language Counselling:

-In individual half-hour interviews, a teacher helps the student to identify the most suitable materials and learning strategies.

-• Language lab practice Sessions:

-Students have the opportunity to do pronunciation, vocabulary, grammar etc. exercises in the CLA audio/active/comparative language lab, under a teacher's guidance.

-• Workshops on specific themes:

-Two-hour sessions on themes of Italian current affairs and culture (cinema, literature, music, society, etc.).
-Guided film viewing sessions will also be offered in these workshops.
+- Language Counselling: - In individual half-hour interviews, a teacher helps the student to identify the most suitable materials and learning strategies. - Language lab practice Sessions: Students have the opportunity to do pronunciation, vocabulary, grammar etc. exercises in the CLA audio/active/comparative language lab, under a teacher's guidance. - Workshops on specific themes: Two-hour sessions on themes of Italian current affairs and culture (cinema, literature, music, society, etc.).
+Guided film viewing sessions will also be - literature, music, society, etc.).
+Guided film viewing sessions will also be offered in these workshops. - Chat Time: - The aim of this language-learning initiative is to create a recreational moment which encourages free expression through newspapers and "party" games, or just conversing. - Conversation exchange sessions with mother-tongue speakers:

-Chat Time:

-The aim of this language-learning initiative is to create a recreational moment which encourages free expression through newspapers and "party" games, or just conversing.

-Conversation exchange sessions with mother-tongue speakers: These are organised meetings between Italian students studying foreign languages and foreign students enrolled in the centre's Italian courses.
+These are organised meetings between Italian students studying foreign languages and foreign students enrolled in the centre's Italian courses.